 - If a dispute cannot be resolved, what legal avenues are available

-- The role of guardianship bodies, tribunals and courts in medical treatment disputes
+- The role of Public Advocates and Public Guardians, tribunals and courts in medical treatment disputes

 Medical treatment disputes in aged care